android-ui-testing/Cookbook/docs/content/practices/flakiness.md

 #### 2. Use isolated environment for each test </br>

 Package clear before each test will all your data in application and process itself.
-This will get rid of the likelihood affection old data to your tests.
+This will get rid of the likelihood affection old data to your current test.
 Marathon and Avito-Test runner provide the easiest way to clear the state.
 </br>

 You can see the details here: [State Clearing](https://android-ui-testing.github.io/Cookbook/practices/state_clearing/)